NLP Tips for Literacy Teachers of Primary Schoolchildren

 D

 DEFINITELY teach visual children, especially those on the autistic spectrum, to DEVELOP their visual skills and visualise words.
-Many children on the autistic spectrum are certainly fantastic visualizers who easily make vivid pictures whilst having low auditory skills.
+Many children on the autistic spectrum are certainly fantastic visualisers who easily make vivid pictures whilst having low auditory [hearing] skills.
 They will very quickly be good spellers and readers.
 DEFINITELY teach visual spelling to all pupils and experience/watch/be amazed at how easily they learn!
 Children don’t need a formal assessment to learn to visualise.
 They all do it naturally.

 Y